-Elk Mountain Trail is a 2.2 mile lightly trafficked out and back trail located near Indiahoma, OK that features beautiful wild flowers and is rated as moderate.
+Elk Mountain Trail is a 2.2 mile lightly trafficked out and back trail located near Indiahoma, Oklahoma that features beautiful wild flowers and is rated as moderate.
 The trail is primarily used for hiking, walking, nature trips, and birding and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash

 From I-44 take Highway 49 (exit 45).
 Go west 10 miles to the Refuge gate.
 If coming from Highway 62, take Highway 115 (Cache exit) north to the Refuge Gate.